 - A. Purpose.
 The purpose of these Rules of Procedure (the "Rules") is to facilitate the timely, efficient, and orderly conduct of public meetings and decision-making, and they are designed and adopted for the benefit and convenience of the Albemarle County Board of Supervisors (the "Board"). - B. Rules Do Not Create Substantive Rights in Others.
 The Rules do not create substantive rights in third parties or participants in matters before the Board. - C. Compliance with These Rules.
 The Rules that are parliamentary in nature are procedural, and not jurisdictional, and the failure of the Board to strictly comply with them does not invalidate any action of the Board.
 The Rules that implement the requirements of State law are jurisdictional only to the extent that Virginia law makes them so. - D. Applicability.
-These Rules apply to all virtual and hybrid meetings of the Board, as those meetings are defined in these Rules, while a continuity of government ordinance adopted by the Board pursuant to Virginia Code § 15.2-1413, and pertaining to the COVID-19 disaster, is in effect.
-Any Board meeting at which the Supervisors and all of the participants are physically assembled is to be conducted pursuant to the Board's Rules of Procedure adopted January 8, 2020, or as they may be amended. - E. Definitions.
+These Rules apply to all virtual and hybrid meetings of the Board, as those meetings are defined in these Rules. - E. Definitions.
 The following definitions apply to the administration of these Rules: - 1.
 Hybrid Meeting.
-A "hybrid meeting" is a meeting where persons may either physically attend the meeting or connect to the meeting by electronic communication means. - 2.
+A "hybrid meeting" is a meeting where the Board is physically assembled and other persons may either physically attend the meeting or attend the meeting by electronic communication means. - 2.
 Present.
 A person is "present" at a meeting when physically attending on the date, and at the time and place identified for the meeting, or is connected to the meeting by electronic communication means. - 3.
 Virtual Meeting.
-A "virtual meeting" is a meeting where persons are connected to the meeting by electronic communication means.
+A "virtual meeting" is a meeting, when authorized by law, where Supervisors and all other persons attend the meeting by electronic communication means.